RevNoMore/CancerMusings/README.md

-# Massively
+# Rev No More
-> This is Massively, a text-heavy, article-oriented design built around a huge background image.
+> This is the place to read John Adams' cancer musings and mostly inappropriate thoughts and humor.

 ## How to Use This Theme
 Jekyll consumes themes in two flavors; gem-based or spread across multiple folders